-If not specifically outlined, each committee will report actions affecting the Medical Staff to the next upcoming Medical Executive Committee for review.
-A minimum of one written report to Medical Executive Committee per year is required.
+If not specifically outlined, each committee will report actions affecting the Medical Staff to thenext upcoming Medical Executive Committee for review.

 The Medical Staff, in conjunction and cooperation with the Hospital clinical and administrative staff, and subject to Board approval, will provide effective mechanisms to monitor and evaluate the quality and appropriateness of all patient care and the clinical performance of all individuals with delineated Clinical Privileges.
-These mechanisms will provide a means by which important problems in patient care can be identified and resolved and opportunities for improve care can be addressed.
+These mechanisms will provide a means by which important problems in patient care can be identified and resolved and improvement of care be addressed.